 We prepare students for work and graduate school.
 A survey of 2015 graduates showed that 91% were in graduate school, were employed, or were doing both, within six months of graduation.

-At Worcester State University, we embrace our community partners.
-Our collaborations with partners in education, health care, business, the non-profit sector and cultural institutions have strengthened the university and the community we serve.
-WSU’s membership in the Colleges of Worcester Consortium and strategic alliance with the Worcester Center for Crafts are just two of the many partnerships that exemplify our innovation.
+We’ve been a part of the fabric of the greater Worcester community since our founding in 1874.
+Our collaborations with partners in education, health care, business, the nonprofit sector and cultural institutions have strengthened us and the communities we serve.
+Our strategic alliance with the Worcester Center for Crafts is an example of the kind of partnerships that exemplify our innovation.

-I encourage you to visit our campus and learn more about how you can find your place at Worcester State University.
+I encourage you to visit our campus and learn more about the opportunities available to you at Worcester State University.